Samuel van der Putte: Life

 Van der Putte was born on 26 February 1690 in Vlissingen in the Dutch Republic.
 He was the son of the Dutch vice-admiral Karel or Carel van der Putte and his wife Johanna Cornelia Samuels Biscop.
 Admiral Van der Putte died when Samuel was five years old.

 He studied law in Leiden, getting his degree in 1714 and returning to work in Vlissingen, where he became an alderman the next year.
 In 1718, he left for Italy, improving his Italian and studying medicine in Padua.
 He returned to the Netherlands in 1721 but soon left for Constantinople in the Ottoman Empire.
 From there, he visited the Aegean Archipelago, Cairo, the Sinai, and Palestine.
 From Aleppo in Syria, he traveled with a caravan to Isfahan, Persia, and thence to Dutch-allied Cochin in India.

 He travelled extensively through India disguised as a Muslim trader, meeting the Jesuit missionary Ippolito Desideri in Patna in August 1725.
 He copied about 20 pages of Desideri's notes on Tibet and, after visiting Dutch Ceylon the next year, he passed through the Mughal Empire and followed Desideri's route through Nepal and Ladakh to Lhasa in Tibet, reaching it about 1728.
 The Dalai Lama at the time was the 7th incarnation, Kelzang Gyatso, but the warlord Polhané Sönam Topgyé had just overcome a coup with Chinese help.
 He maintained his position by permitting their ambans to station troops in Lhasa and act as de facto governors.

 Unlike other visitors to the interior of China at the time, usually Catholic missionaries, Van der Putte was acting as a commercial agent.
-Besides an anonymous French trader who reached Lhasa in 1717, Van der Putte is the only foreign laymen known to have visited Tibet during the 18th century.
+Besides an anonymous French trader who reached Lhasa in 1717, Van der Putte is the only foreign layman known to have visited Tibet during the 18th century.
 He had been obliged by local xenophobia and Qing border regulations to again disguise himself as a native on his journey to avoid assault or arrest and deportation to Guangzhou and Portuguese Macao.
 In Lhasa, he learned Standard Tibetan and befriended its lamas while staying with the Capuchin mission kept by Gioacchino da San Anatolia, Francesco della Penna, Cassiano da Macerata, and others.
 His religious opinions scandalized the Italian monks, whose letters variously describe him as agnostic or heretical.
 Cassiano nonetheless describes him as an honest man.